AdeptusAstartes/BackstageISS/README.md

 ## App Architecture
 ### General Approach/Comments
-The approach I took here was to not cut corners and code this the way I would code any app (within reason in the given timeframe).
+The approach I took here was to not cut corners and code this the way I would code any app.
 So proper encapsulation, use of protocols, protocol implementations in extensions, etc.

 Additionally, I added a few bells and whistles in an effort to make this somewhat visually appealing and interesting.
 The user's current location as well as the current location of the ISS are displayed using `MapKit`.
 Coordinates are converted to cities/state (or province)/country with all info displayed in a status area at the bottom of the screen.
-There can be some slight funkiness when the ISS is far enough away from the user to make the map unable to zoom out far enough to show the user's location and the ISS location on the map at the same time.
-I obviously didn't have enough time to work this out.

-Also, I've found that the API itself can be a bit funky and return weird results sometimes.
-Such as not returning a predicted time for a set of coordinates when the time is very close to the user's current time.

-Basically what I'd like you to take away from this is to notice a certain level of polish and attention to detail even on a coding challenge such as this (which I probably spent way more time than I should have working on).
+Basically what I'd like you to take away from this is to notice a certain level of polish and attention to detail even on a coding example such as this.

 ### MVC
 The app is very much standard MVC.
 I am not a fan of MMVM because in my opinion it creates quite a lot of overhead and inflexibility when building out view heirarchies.